Viftrup/viftrup.github.io/_posts/2022-11-23-Intercept-HTTPS-traffic-with-block-page-redirect.markdown

 Another solution to this could be by introducing a "Block page" which would basiclly redirect the end-user to a customised website created by the IT-department, stating that Facebook.com is blocked due to company policy and where to send complains if they disagree on the block.
 By redirecting the end-user to this page, might reduce the amount of incoming calls and tickets for the operations team, as the user is informed this only relates to Facebook.com being blocked, and with a statement why this has been implemented.

+-......
+Block Page Example Picture ......-

 However...
 This can pose another technical issue in the modern days of security and network - intercepting HTTPS requests.

 <h2>Intercepting HTTPS requests and redirect to block page</h2>
+Nowadays the most common internet-browsing protocol is known as HTTP and its successor HTTPS (S for Secure) HTTP was a great protocol back in the days, but as technology envolves and security is manatory the majority of browsing in 2022 has converted using the more secure HTTP<b>S</b> variant which introduces the use of certificates between endpoint and server.

+Certificates is introduced in order to keep data secure, verify the actual ownership of the website and to prevent attackers from creating fake/look-a-like websites and lure them into entering personal data on the attackers website, instead of your web-banking.